 Payments for Pick-Up Orders can be made by:

-Interac Email Transfers prior to pick up to info@wildacres.ca
+Interac Email Transfers before pick up to info@wildacres.ca

 We do not accept Visa, Personal Cheques, Money Orders or PayPal